ibm-cloud-docs/transit-gateway/connecting-vpcs.md

 To order IBM Cloud Transit Gateway, you must determine the location connecting to IBM Cloud, complete the required configuration information, and then submit your order.

-## Creating a transit gateway using the UI
+## Creating a transit gateway in the UI
 {: #tg-ui-creating-transit-gateway}
 {: ui}